dPacc/DLonKubernetes/README.md

 ## Step - 2: Creating an environment on GCP/ Running on local system

-### If you are running locally, you can skip these steps and move on to creating `requirements.txt` step
+### If you are running Docker locally, you can skip these steps and move on to creating `requirements.txt` step

 - To start a Google Cloud VM, click on the hamburger button on the left side of your screen.